Frequently Asked Questions - TCF DAP

 Once registered, you will take your TCF for DAP in an establishment (Institut français, Alliance française, Centre culturel français, university, etc.) that will be assigned to you by the French embassy.

 There is no limit to the number of times you can apply for the TCF for DAP.
-However, you must wait two months (60 days) between the two sessions (TCF and/or TCF DAP and/or TCF Quebec and/or TCF ANF) to which you have applied.
+However, you must wait 30 days between the two sessions (TCF and/or TCF DAP and/or TCF Quebec and/or TCF ANF) to which you have applied.

-Applying to different test centres during this two-month interval is strictly prohibited.
+Applying to different test centres during this 30 days interval is strictly prohibited.
 Our departments reserve the right to cancel your registration if this rule is not observed.

 Normally, you must take the TCF for DAP at the centre you were assigned (by the French embassy if you are abroad; by a university or school of architecture if you are in France).
 The only possible exceptions are cases of force majeure such as illness, transport strikes or family emergency.
 Evidence must be provided if you were unable to take the TCF for DAP at your university or school of architecture for any of these reasons.